 In an AI native world, we focus on Intent-Based Design.
 Think about it: instead of you navigating a complex dashboard to find a report, the software understands what you’re trying to achieve.
 It’s a shift from us learning how to use the software to the software learning how to be useful to us.

-When you build this way, you’re creating an interface that can actually change on the fly based on who is using it.
-It’s personal, it’s fast, and frankly, it’s what your users are starting to expect.
+When you build this way — what some call intent-driven development — you’re creating an interface that adapts on the fly based on who is using it.

 From “Coding” to “Orchestrating”